How does a credit check work in Switzerland?

 A credit check is always carried out when companies advance money, goods, or services and are unsure whether customers can pay their bills.
 A credit check is widespread for the following contracts.

-1. Lending: Credit institutions and banks conduct credit checks to assess the risk of loan default.
-Personal loans and corporate financing are included here.
+- Lending: Credit institutions and banks conduct credit checks to assess the risk of loan default.
+Both personal loans and business financing require a credit check.

-2. Leasing contracts: Credit checks are also carried out when leasing vehicles and real estate to assess the lessee’s ability and willingness to pay.
+- Leasing contracts: Credit checks are conducted in leasing transactions to assess the lessee’s ability and willingness to pay.

-5. Renting accommodation: Landlords carry out credit checks to ensure that potential tenants can pay the rent.
+- Renting contracts: Landlords conduct credit checks to ensure that potential tenants are able to pay the rent.

-6. Mobile phone contracts: Mobile phone providers also conduct credit checks, especially if the contract includes a subsidized cell phone or other hardware.
+- Mobile phone contracts: Mobile phone providers conduct credit checks, especially if the contract includes a subsidized cell phone or other hardware.

 Is a credit check mandatory?

 Credit checks are mandatory if the contract falls under the Swiss Consumer Credit Act (FLCC).
-To ensure protection against over-indebtedness in the case of loans, a credit check is essential following the legal basis for loans.
-A credit check is also a requirement for leasing contracts, the opening of credit card accounts, and the conclusion of mortgage loans.
+To ensure protection against over-indebtedness in the case of loans, a credit check is essential, following the legal basis for loans.
+A credit check is also a requirement for leasing contracts or the opening of credit card accounts.

 What is the procedure for a credit check?

-The credit check process can be divided into two areas: The check for the ability to repay and the check for the willingness to repay.
-Creditworthiness and solvency together reflect the credit standing.
+The credit check process can be divided into two areas: the check for the ability to repay (solvency) and the check for the willingness to repay (creditworthiness).
+Solvency and creditworthiness together reflect the credit rating of natural persons.

 How is solvency assessed?